Zetascrub/Coding-Trainer/README.md

 # What is Coding Trainer?

-Coding trainer is a project to encourage users to code more.
-This is done by incentivizing users to work on their code in order to access certain "fun" progrmas.
+Coding trainer is a project to encourage users to code more and not procrastinate.
+This is done by incentivizing users to work on their code in order to access certain "fun" programs.

 # How does it work?